Panzo: 'Terrifying' Sancho, Hudson-Odoi, Foden and Brewster will all reach the top | Goal.com

 England Under-21 centre-back and Monaco youngster Jonathan Panzo is glad to see the country benefitting from the emergence at senior level of the generation which won the FIFA Under-17 World Cup back in 2017.

-Sancho had sat out the tournament after playing in the Euros but he is very much part of the same group of breakthrough stars who remain a tight-knit group to this day.
+Sancho had sat out the tournament after playing in the Euros but he is very much part of the same band of breakthrough stars who remain a tight-knit group to this day.

 Panzo has had his own breakthrough season at senior level at Cercle Brugge, while Sancho is already regarded as one of the world's biggest stars after registering 14 goals and 15 assists in 21 Bundesliga starts this term before the coronavirus shutdown.

-The 19-year-old thinks that Sancho has been a trailblazer the next generation, which he believes are ready to take the football world by storm just as Sancho has done.
+The 19-year-old thinks that Sancho has been a trailblazer for the next generation, who he believes are ready to take the football world by storm just as the Borussia Dortmund attacker has done.

 "Sancho was one of the first successful ones to do it," Panzo told Goal of the Chelsea and Manchester United target.
 "He got lots of respect from it.
 It inspired other players from the younger generation to do it as well.